What are the best remedies for your digestive disorders?

 Malabsorption in vitamin B12 can result in having pernicious anemia.

-Is an autoimmune disease that affects the gastric mucosa and results in gastric atrophy
+It is an autoimmune disease that affects the gastric mucosa and results in gastric atrophy.

 If pernicious anemia is left untreated, it causes vitamin B12 deficiency.

 Even in the presence of adequate dietary intake of vitamin B12

 According to the Dietary Reference Intake (DRL )